ekoerp1/School-Hacks-You-Need-Bookmarklets-/README.md

 =======
 # School-Hacks-You-Need-Bookmarklets-
-Zearn- You make a bookmark copy in the code then you press the bookmark which will refresh the page it will complete dependig on if it is open or not if it isnt press two times and it will work
+Zearn- You make a bookmark copy in the code then you press the bookmark on the home page and press refresh this only works on the warm up not the tower of power or math chat.

 Blooket- Go to Minesraft2's repo they have very good hacks!!!